About Me

 Multiple contracts to manage publications and write blogs, newsletters and social media posts highlighting organizational priorities, effectively managing several projects at a time.

-• Project management: Oversaw end-to-end publication planning for major reports liaising with subject matter experts on objectives, priorities, and data reporting; hired and collaborated with external vendors; advised team leads on budget; addressed delays to ensure timely completion of project.
+• Oversaw end-to-end publication planning successfully launching reports on data for education, culture, and R&D. Relevant skills include liaising with subject matter experts on priorities; hiring and collaborated with external vendors; advising team leads on budget; addressing delays to ensure timely completion.

-• Writing: Collaborated with specialists to highlight complex themes in blogs, newsletters and social media posts on education data, methodologies, and country progress towards global education indicators.
+• Collaborated with specialists to highlight complex themes in communications products on education data, methodologies, and country progress towards global education indicators, informing stakeholders on organizational priorities.

 UN Volunteers (remote)